 With our high resolution images even the most minimal staining in crazing can be seen, it a tile is uncrazed we will note it, if there is no stain in the crazing we will say perfectly clean.

 Iridescence: An effect that appears over time and is a bright metallic sheen on the very surface of the tile caused by mild acids either in the atmosphere or applied to the tile surface.
 Many cleaning solutions are very mild acids for example lemon juice and vinegar which were extensively used as cleaners in times gone by, the acid reduces the metal oxides forming the glaze colours leaving molecules of pure metal in the surface.
-Usually only visible when the tile is seen at an acute angle to the light source, rarely noticable otherwise, it is rather like and sometimes confused with intended lustre finish.
+Usually only visible when the tile is seen at an acute angle to the light source, rarely noticeable otherwise, it is rather like and sometimes confused with intended lustre finish.
 Sometimes called 'oil on water effect' and mistakenly praised as a feature it is true to say that on occasion particularly when it is consistent across the tile's surface it can look most appealing.
-Usually occurs near the edges of tiles where a little cleaning solution has been trapped behind a frame, only noticable on darker glazes, green is the most liable to iridescence.
+Usually occurs near the edges of tiles where a little cleaning solution has been trapped behind a frame, only noticeable on darker glazes, green is the most liable to iridescence.

 As a very common effect on antique tiles we will not note it unless it is visible when the tile is viewed reasonably directly, like clean crazing on old tiles if you look for it you can find it but for the most part it has no visual impact.